 The Geographical Institute has long-term collaboration with a range of international partners and participates in international networks and projects focused on education, research and application into practice.
 Every spring semester since 1994 students from Dartmouth College in the USA have studied in the Department of Social Geography and Regional Development.
 Some doctorate dissertations are completed within a so-called co-adviser system (co-tutelle) in cooperation with partners in France.
 In research regarding the socio-economic aspects of health, we cooperate with leading experts from the University of California’s School of Public Health.
 The Department of Demography and Geodemography is part of the international network Population Europe: The European Population Partnership, which brings together 30 prestigious European demographic research institutions.
 ENVISAT, an established satellite data retrieval station and the realization of courses, involving leading European experts from the field of remote sensing, are examples of the increasing cooperation of the Department of Applied Geoinformatics and Cartography with the European Space Agency (ESA).
-The geomorphology and geodynamics team from the Department of Physical Geography and Geoecology has been recognized as a World Centre of Excellence for its research into mass movements of soil.
+The geomorphology and geodynamics team from the Department of Physical Geography and Geoecology has been recognized as a World Centre of Excellence for the period 2017–2020 for its research on mass movements of soil.
 The team works with colleagues from Oxford and Cambridge in England, among others, in researching topics concerning natural threats and the effects of climatic changes.
-We are active in international professional organizations (e.g. the International Geographical Union – IGU, the International Consortium on Landslides – ICL and the International Association of Landscape Ecology – IALE) and participate in editorial boards of prestigious journals (e.g. Geografiska Analler B: Human Geography, Geomorphology, Health & Place, Landslides and Urban Research and Practice).
+We are active in international professional organizations (e.g. the International Geographical Union – IGU, the International Consortium on Landslides – ICL, the International Association of Landscape Ecology – IALE, International Consortium on Geo-disaster Reduction – ICGdR) and participate in editorial boards of prestigious journals (e.g. Geografiska Analler B: Human Geography, Geomorphology, Health & Place, Landslides and Urban Research and Practice).

 We encourage both incoming and outgoing mobility of students and staff.
 We aim to strengthen the international environment at the institute by welcoming international academics and talented international students in the STARs program as well as in degree programs in English and Czech.